david-oruna/leetcodepractice/README.md

 # leetcodepractice
-A repository for me to practice coding questions
+A repository for practicing coding questions